markostam/sandbox/notes/CSAIL_seminars/NMT_Google_mike-schuster.md

 ### Timeline of Google Brain work on NMT
 #### 9/2015
-+ tried to replicate results of these papers, couldn't do it
++ tried to replicate results of the above papers, couldn't do it.
+REPRODUCIBILITY :)

 #### 1/2016
 + first SOTA results on WMT database